kernel-community/kernel/docs/track-gaming/module-1/core.md

 ## Let's Jam

-Web 3 fortunately follows an open-source ethos, and we can refer to [several great game developers](./curated.md#web-3-game-developers-to-follow) in the space from which we can take inspiration from.
+Web 3 fortunately follows an open-source ethos, and we can refer to [several great game developers](./curated.md#web-3-game-developers-to-follow) in the space from whom we can draw inspiration.

 Another way is by bringing people of different backgrounds and skillsets together, via game jams and hackathons.
 [Cryptokitties](./curated.md#cryptokitties-origin-story) was famously the product of one in ETHWaterloo.

-These events are optimized towards finding the beginnings of a great idea-- It's a focused unit of time where we start of with the promise of a blank slate, but constrained just enough with a theme and a deadline to focus our efforts.
+These events are optimized towards finding the beginnings of a great idea.
+Each one is a focused unit of time, which starts with the promise of a blank slate, but is constrained just enough - by a theme and a deadline - to focus our efforts.

 In these environments, where we have to agree on a narrative with a diverse group of people, we are driven to create.

 > Separate the processes of creation from improving.
 You can’t write and edit, or sculpt and polish, or make and analyze at the same time.
 If you do, the editor stops the creator.
 While you invent, don’t select.
 While you sketch, don’t inspect.
 While you write the first draft, don’t reflect.
-At the start, the creator mind must be unleashed from judgement. - [Kevin Kelly](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/
+At the start, the creator mind must be unleashed from judgement. - <a target="_blank" rel="noopener noreferrer" href="https://kk.org/thetechnium/68-bits-of-unsolicited-advice/">Kevin Kelly</a>
-)

 # 🎮 A Game Each Week